Michigan Baptists elect new executive director

 The convention celebrated the upcoming 100th anniversary of the Cooperative Program, Southern Baptists’ way of funding national and international missions and ministry, during a morning session as well as by passing a resolution.

-Messengers also heard from Ben Mandrell, president of Lifeway Christian Resources, and Jeff Iorg, president and CEO of the SBC Executive Committee.
+Messengers also heard from Ben Mandrell, president of Lifeway Christian Resources, and Jeff Iorg, president and CEO of the Southern Baptist Convention (SBC) Executive Committee.

 MBCB Executive Director Shawn Parker preached a sermon from Revelation 7:9 titled “The Big Picture.”